There have been several recent changes to the rules surrounding benefits.

 For further details please click here

 Universal credit has replaced housing benefit for working-age people in the majority of cases, although it still doesn't apply in a few postcode areas.
 If you're aged 18-21 you might not be able to claim any universal credit towards your housing costs.
-More details are available at GOV.UK
+Click on the link to apply for universal credit.
+More details are available at gov.uk/universal-credit.

-If you have to pay council tax, you still claim this with us, using our online form.
+If you have to pay council tax, you still claim this with us, use our online form.

 Temporary absence rules